datenstrom/yellow/CONTRIBUTING.md

 2. Describe your problem, sometimes there are different solutions.
 3. Add a lot of details, the more we know the better we can help.

-## How to fix a problem
+## How to improve something

 1. [Make sure it works in the developer kit](https://github.com/datenstrom/yellow-developers).
 2. Chose a simple solution, imagine what the user wants to do.
-3. Send a pull request, use the coding style of existing files.
+3. Send a pull request, use the style of existing files.

-## How to add a feature
+## How to add something

 1. [Start with the example extension](https://github.com/schulle4u/yellow-extension-example).
 2. Create a new repository, update code and documentation.
-3. Publish it, add a link to the Datenstrom Yellow extensions.
+3. Publish it, add a link to the existing extensions.

 Your feedback and help is much appreciated. :+1: